+6.3 To the extent that a matter is not addressed by these Rules, the Casino Operator’s decision is, in relation to that matter, final, subject to rule 6.1.

 7.0 Use of Calculators and Other Devices Prohibited

-7.1 No person shall, either alone or in concert with any other person, use or have in his/her possession or control, at or near any gaming machine or location related to the playing of a gaming machine, a calculator, computer, or other electronic, electrical or mechanical apparatus or device that is capable, with respect to the gaming machine or a part thereof, of interfering with the proper or normal operation of the machine or a part thereof.
+7.1 No person shall, either alone or in concert with any other person, use or have in his/her possession or control, at or near any Gaming Machine or location related to the playing of a Gaming Machine, any item, apparatus or device with the purpose or intention of communicating, recording, projecting, analysing, influencing the outcome of and/or interfering with the proper or normal operation of the Gaming Machine or a part thereof.

+7.2 The Casino Operator may direct any person to switch off and/or remove any item, apparatus or device from any designated gambling area which, in the Casino Operator’s opinion, could be used in breach of rule 7.1.